 Advocacy Speaker

-In her outreach work as a public humanist, Alexa has given a congressional briefing on the humanities and globalization on Capitol Hill and a TEDx Fulbright talk, been interviewed by the BBC, The Economist, NPR, The Washington Post, and other news outlets, and done advocacy work through the US Department of State.
+In her outreach work as a public humanist, Alexa has given a congressional briefing on the humanities and globalization on Capitol Hill and a TEDx Fulbright talk, been interviewed by the BBC, The Economist, NPR, The Washington Post.
+She has been a frequent contributor to various media platforms and news outlets.
+She has done advocacy work through the US Department of State and Department of Education.

 Social justice and diversity are key components of Alexa's teaching, research, and service.
 As a faculty senator, Alexa has been involved in a number of initiatives to foster more inclusive representation of racialized minorities.
 She has directed the Dean’s Scholars in Shakespeare, a signature program in the Columbian College of Arts and Sciences that played a key role in student recruitment and retention.
-In the English department, she has served as the director of graduate studies and graduate job placement officer.
+In the English department, she has served as the director of graduate studies, director of the MA program, and graduate job placement officer.

-She has brought her expertise in digital humanities to serve her campus as a member of the University Strategic Planning Committee for Online Education, Digital Scholarship Center planning committee, the Institute for Advanced Study of Cultural Heritage Planning Committee, the Advisory Council for Global Humanities, the Vice Provost for Teaching and Learning’s Task Force on Digital Literacy and Multimedia Writing, the Columbia College of Arts and Sciences research advisory committee, and others.
+She has brought her expertise in digital humanities to serve her campus as a Columbian College of Arts and Sciences Faculty Leadership Fellow in 2023 (pilot study on AI in higher education) and as a member of the University Strategic Planning Committee for Online Education, Digital Scholarship Center planning committee, the Institute for Advanced Study of Cultural Heritage Planning Committee, the Advisory Council for Global Humanities, the Vice Provost for Teaching and Learning’s Task Force on Digital Literacy and Multimedia Writing, the Columbia College of Arts and Sciences research advisory committee, and others.